 Do Maine Coons Like Water? – Conclusion

 Although the Maine Coon is an unusual cat in many ways, it does not like water in the way that many people seem to believe.
 A Maine Coon does tolerate water to an extent and you may even see a Maine Coon playing in water.
 However, not many truly enjoy being submerged in it.

-If you’d like to know more about the Maine Coon, check out our Complete Guide.
+If you’d like to know lots more about the Maine Coon, check out my Complete Guide.